435-590-9498

 Optimal Targets:

-Galaxies, globular clusters, star-birth & star-death nebulae, planets, and double stars,
+Galaxies, globular clusters, star-birth & star-death nebulae, planets, and double stars.

 H2G2 Eponym: Marvin is the Paranoid Android with a brain the size of a planet (some kind of cloud processor maybe?).
-When properly motivated he can be convinced to shake off his eternal depression to become a highly capable genius.
+When properly motivated, he can be convinced to shake off his eternal depression to become a highly capable genius.

 Analogy: Our Marvin can also be a bit problematic.
 His optics are great, but his programming is a little out of date.
 He comes from the era of when computers were dumber and humans were smarter

 .
-So as long as one reads his boot-up instructions carefully, Marvin will show you the Universe as well as any modern goto telescope, he just won't do it with quite as much enthusiasm.
+So as long as one reads his boot-up instructions carefully, Marvin will show you the Universe as well as any modern go-to telescope, he just won't do it with quite as much enthusiasm.

 Picture